commandops/commandops.github.io/posts/survivors-script.md

 I've thought of extending this script to handle the unit destroyed scoring... say an AC with 10 potential survivors is shot down, if there are 0 survivors the score could be -25.
 If there are 10 survivors the score could be -15, then the rescued survivor score could be 0 but the failed rescue could be -10.
 Seems a little too involved, but could be fairly easily done I think.

 As for unit destroyed scoring, the way this script handles the potential crew/passengers - all in one action - could also work for unit destroyed scoring.
 Why have 10 different actions/triggers/events to handle 10 different types of units when  they could all be in the same Event set? all you need is the lua with the if/elseif statements and the unit types or names.
-Seems a lot easier and more robust.
+Seems a lot easier and more robust. (this has been done and works well)